 This Validation Report (VR) is intended to assist the end user of this product and any security certification Agent for that end user in determining the suitability of this Information Technology (IT) product for their environment.
 End users should review the Security Target (ST), which is where specific security claims are made, in conjunction with this VR, which describes how those security claims were tested and evaluated and any restrictions on the evaluated configuration.
-Prospective users should carefully read the Assumptions and Clarification of Scope in Section 4 and the Validator Comments in Section 9, where any restrictions on the evaluated configuration are highlighted.
+Prospective users should carefully read the Assumptions and Clarification of Scope in Section 5 and the Validator Comments in Section 10, where any restrictions on the evaluated configuration are highlighted.

-This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the FireEye Endpoint Agent Series Target of Evaluation (TOE).
+This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the FireEye X-Agent Application Target of Evaluation (TOE).
 It presents the evaluation results, their justifications, and the conformance results.
 This VR is not an endorsement of the TOE by any agency of the U.S. Government and no warranty of the TOE is either expressed or implied.
 This VR applies only to the specific version and configuration of the product as evaluated and documented in the ST.

-The evaluation was completed by Acumen Security in July 2016.
-The information in this report is largely derived from the proprietary documents produced by Acumen Security; the Evaluation Technical Report (ETR) and associated detailed test report as summarized in the Common Criteria SWAPP Assurance Activity Report.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Extended, and meets the assurance requirements defined in the U.S. Government Protection Profile for Security Requirements for Application Software, version 1.1.
+The evaluation was completed by Acumen Security in July 2019.
+The information in this report is largely derived from the proprietary Evaluation Technical Report (ETR) and associated test report, as summarized in the publicly available FireEye X-Agent Assurance Activity Report (AAR), all written by Acumen Security.
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant and meets the assurance requirements defined in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP] and applicable Technical Decisions.
+The following table identifies the Technical Decisions associated with the SWAPP Protection Profile at time of evaluation, whether they are applicable to the TOE in the evaluated configuration, and rationale for exclusion, if warranted: